spring-cloud/spring-cloud-kubernetes/README.md

 </dependency>
 ```

-When the list of the endpoints will be populated, the Kubernetes client will search the registered endpoints  that lives in the current namespace/project and where the name to search has been defined
+When the list of the endpoints is populated, the Kubernetes client will search the registered endpoints living in
-using the Ribbon Client annotation
+the current namespace/project matching the service name defined using the Ribbon Client annotation:

 ```java
 @RibbonClient(name = "name-service")
 ```

 If a endpoint contains multiple ports, the first port will be used.
-To fine tune the name of the desired port (if the service is a multiport service) or fine tune the namespace you can use one of the following properties.
+To fine tune the name of the desired port (if the
+service is a multiport service) or fine tune the namespace you can use one of the following properties:

 - `KubernetesNamespace`
 - `PortName`